Name Fida Karim

 Qualifications Masters (M.A) in Economics

-Areas of expertise Monitoring, Evaluation and Reporting (MER)
+Areas of expertise Monitoring, Evaluation, Accountability and Learning (MEAL)

 Reported to Deputy Director Programme

 Supervised Manager ME, ME Officers

 Mobile 92-3422907654, 92-3337123083

 Let me submit a brief summary of my over seven years of humanitarian and professional experience with national and international development and humanitarian organizations with special focus on contributing and managing Appraisal, Monitoring, Learning and Evaluation departments.

 I am an experienced and equally qualified ME Manager recently led country Monitoring and Evaluation team and successfully completed my assignment as a Lead Manager ME at a nationwide education improvement program in Pakistan.
 In the capacity of ME officer up till ME Manager now, I have hands-on experience of working with the wider civil society organization (CSOs) in thematic and geographical areas of Disaster Risk Management (DRM/DRR), Health, Education, Water, Sanitation and Hygiene (WASH), Shelter, Capacity Building, Livelihood, Community Based Physical Infrastructure Development, Community Mobilization and Vocational Training and Development throughout Pakistan.